Monday, January 22, 2024

 Camel-head study, by Saadya, 2011.

 Yesterday I was able to get to my desert spot in the Negev, the first time since hostilities broke out 7 weeks ago that I've ventured into nature's open, empty spaces.
-It's the nearest place by public transportation where I can feel free: a half-hour busride on the highway south of Beersheva, then a 12 minute walk into the desert as the traffic sights and sounds disappear.
+It's the nearest place I can get to by public transportation and feel free: a half-hour busride on the highway south of Beersheva, then a 12 minute walk into the desert as the traffic sights and sounds fade away.
 Always I rest my head on the root of this Eshel tree (Tamarix aphylla) knowing it and the desert

 --S.